-The Parents and Friends Association (P&F), School Advisory Group, Class Parents and Dads in the Classrooms groups, have worked to encourage engagement of our parent body in supporting the common goal, the quality of education for children in our school.
+The School Advisory Team, Class Parents and Dads in the Classrooms groups, have worked to encourage engagement of our parent body in supporting the common goal, the quality of education for children in our school.
 Parental engagement in learning and education involves families and schools working in partnership to build connections between the most important environments in which young people learn.
 Parental engagement also involves commitment on the part of schools to valuing and engaging in that partnership with parents and recognising the significant role families play in the education of their children.

-The generosity of our parents has enabled opportunities for many social events as well as fund raising efforts.
-There is a sense of working with the school to enhance and improve standards.
+The commitment of our parents was evident in their adaptation to Home Based Learning.
+There is a sense of working with the school to enhance and improve standards amidst the challenges of the Covid pandemic.
 All of these parental groups have worked to build very positive relationships, an especially welcoming school environment, parental engagement in learning and wellbeing and have supported the strategic goals of the school and parish community.